 Going strong since 1952, Stan's is always hopping with daily drink specials, karaoke, trivia contests and everything from shuffleboard to pool to darts.
-But the place really switches into high gear on game days, when you can score free food, happy hour prices on drinks and catch non-stop sports action being broadcast on more than 30 big screen TVs.
+But the place really switches into high gear on game days when you can score free food and happy hour prices on drinks plus catch non-stop sports action on more than 30 big screen TVs.
 And did we mention the extensive beer selection, including around 100 types of bottled beer and over 50 different options on tap?
-Keep an eye out for Meatball Monday, when you can score co-owner Gabe Nicolella's spaghetti and meatballs for $6.99.
+Keep an eye out for Meatball Monday, when you can score spaghetti and meatballs for $6.99.

 With twenty TVs (including an 80-inch and two 70-inch flat screens), a great craft beer selection, $5 shot specials every day and an indoor-outdoor layout, it's no wonder this Uptown watering hole always draws a crowd on game day.
 But, that's not the only reason folks come.
 The Nodding Donkey also scores big points in the food arena, with a chef-driven menu featuring everything from house-smoked chicken wings to brisket enchiladas, slow-roasted pulled pork sandwiches and burgers.
 And for those who enjoy doing more than just watching the action, there's arcade games, giant Jenga, Golden Tee, darts and Connect Four.

-Talk about a game day oasis.
-This upscale spot inside the downtown Omni Hotel seems more like a country club lounge than a sports bar with more than 70 high-definition TVs (including a 16-foot standalone screen), plush seating areas and private game-watching booths equipped with sound isolating technology.
-In addition to a variety of craft beers, wine and football-themed cocktails, the menu features elevated pub food, including Cajun shrimp tacos, BBQ brisket nachos and turkey burgers with balsamic onion jam and roasted mushrooms.
-Bonus: You can score $4 domestic drafts, $5 well drinks and $20 beer buckets (five beers) during happy hour from 3 to 6 p.m., Monday through Friday.
-Double bonus: There's also complimentary billiards, cornhole and Jenga.
+Talk about a game watching oasis.
+This upscale spot inside the downtown Omni Hotel seems more like a country club lounge than a sports bar, offering more than 70 high-definition TVs (including a 16-foot standalone screen), plush seating areas and private game-watching booths equipped with sound isolating technology.
+In addition to a variety of craft brews, wine and football-themed cocktails, the menu features elevated pub fare, like Cajun shrimp tacos and BBQ brisket nachos.
+Bonus: There's also complimentary billiards, cornhole and Jenga.
+Double bonus: They offer $20 beer buckets (five beers) on game days.

 Dubbed "The Cheers of Uptown," this sports bar is arguably the king of all Dallas sports bars.
 Game-day drink specials?
 Check.
 Pool tables and pinball?
 Check.
 TVs galore?
 Check.
 In fact, Christie's has TVs lined up as far as the eyes can see, with over 50 HD TV's and multiple screens located both inside and out on the patio.
 Plus, they've got killer wings as well as all the essential game watching grub, ranging from nachos, mozzarella sticks and jalapeno poppers to burgers, sandwiches and chicken fried steak.
 And who can fault a place that serves ice cream floats spiked with whiskey?

 Dallas has no shortage of places to catch a game, but there are few as inviting as this bi-level watering hole located in the historic Davis Building downtown.
-It's got comfortable seating, daily drink specials, loads of TVs (44 HD big-screens) equipped with all the major DirecTV sports packages and food that goes beyond your usual pub fare.
-We're talking ahi tuna nachos; artisan pizzas; prime rib French dip sandwiches and pesto crusted salmon.
+It's got comfortable seating; daily drink specials; loads of TVs (44 HD big-screens) equipped with all the major DirecTV sports packages; and food that goes beyond your usual pub fare.
+We're talking everything from ahi tuna nachos to artisan pizzas and pesto crusted salmon.
 They also have an inviting cocktail menu and twenty Texas craft beers on tap.
-Not to mention they have a happy hour that starts at 11 a.m.
-(Monday through Friday), live music, burlesque shows, trivia nights and a sultry speakeasy tucked away downstairs.
-Pro Tip: If there's a weekend game, arrive a little early to have brunch first.
+Oh, and there's live music, burlesque shows, trivia nights and a sultry speakeasy tucked away downstairs.